Gagansolanki16/Python/README.md

-Practicals of Python programming language.
+Practicals of Python Programming Language.